RawTherapee/RawPedia/content/Local_Adjustments/index.md

 photography - unlike film - we don't use the inverted colors used in film photography (negative, enlargers, etc.), but the direct colors recorded on the sensor - or at least their translation into digital values.
-I'll skip the notions of Bayer matrix, demosaicing... which involve rather complex concepts, far removed from the concerns of the artist photographer (and yet one of the key points of the digital system).
-Since the 1930s, researchers have been asking the question:
+If you wish to learn more about how softwares convert values from a digital sensor to an image, feel free to give [Demosaicing](https://github.com/RawTherapee/RawPedia/blob/master/content/Demosaicing/index.md) a read.
-’How can we model physical and physiological data in digital concepts that can be used by a photographer or a scientist, in the simplest possible way?’
+Since the 1930s, researchers have been asking the question: "How can we model physical and physiological data in digital concepts that can be used by a photographer or a scientist, in the simplest possible way?"

 ##### Several concepts

-Several concepts were born and are now used in (almost) all software, often originating from CIE (Commission Internationale de l'Éclairage - in French):
+Several concepts were born and are now used in (almost) all software, often originating from CIE (originating from CIE ("Commission Internationale de l'Éclairage" in French, aka "International Commission on Illumination")):

 - RGB data (Red, Green, Blue) - physical data actually present on sensors and inside digital devices (TVs, computers, set-top boxes...)